 Gathering reliable data on the laws and practices of 87 countries and territories is no small challenge.
 To meet this challenge, we have relied on a talented and well-trained team who collectively devoted thousands of hours to this project, most on a volunteer basis.
 All of them deserve enormous credit for the labor-intensive and meticulous research they conducted.
 Our partners at the World Coalition Against the Death Penalty have been our most steadfast supporters over the years, and we are particularly grateful to Aurélie Plaçais, Maria Donatelli, and Priscilla Petit for their critical role in transforming our ideas into reality.

 Among the researchers who have made the greatest contributions to the Death Penalty Worldwide database, Safa Ansari Bayegan, Ronit Arie, Brook Miscoski, and Sophie Colmant deserve special mention.
 We also would like to recognize and thank the following individuals for their commitment to this project: Mahmoud Mahmood Amiry-Moghaddam, Dr. Nizam Assaf, Vanessa Arroyo Boy, Jennifer Bailey, Sophia Bairaktaris, Jeanne Bishop, Muneeb Bokhari, John Cacharani, Emile Carreau, Guillaume Colin, Katia Colin, Yvette Diaz, Maria Donatelli, Jessica Dwinell, Jeff Engstrom, Penelope Faulkner, Fatima Ferrer, Delia Flores, Richard Fielding, Abigail Flynn, Allison Freedman, Maribeth Gainard, Danielle Goldman, Shin Hahn, Saleem Halteh, Juliet Han, Melissa Hindman, Inês Horta Pinto, Tomas Hubert, Anna Jackson, Apoorvaa C. Joshi, Rachel Katzman, Catrina Kim, Akhila Kolisetty, Joan Kyomugisha, Nikki (Soeun) Lee, Hsin-Yi Lin, Celia Llopis-Jepsen, Tianyin (Nunu) Luo, Jade Martin, Liliana Martin, Maria Martinez, Nicolas Martinez, DeLaine Mayer, Lisa Mazzone, Kristin McCaffrey, Sathyanandh Mohan, Shimelis Mulugeta, Sultana Noon, Henri Ariston Nzedom, Vanessa Oh, Shubra Ohri, Alexis Ortiz, Katie Pelech, Nicolas Perron, Gokila Pillai, Aurelie Placais, Eric Prokosch,Virginia Richardson, Ricardo Sanchez, Heather Scheiwe, Alison Shah, Kai Sheffield, Sophie Abu Soboh, Maiko Tagusari, Julie Vautard, Vamika Venkatesan, Mark Warren, and Marina Ziemian.

-This project would not have been possible without the financial backing of the European Union and the Proteus Action League.
+This project would not have been possible without the financial backing of The Atlantic Philanthropies, the European Union, and the Proteus Action League.
 We are very grateful for their support.